 Schema Templates are available only in Rank Math PRO.
 If you haven’t started using Rank Math PRO yet, you can choose a PRO membership of your choice and get started in no time.

-To enable Schema Templates, at first head over to WordPress Dashboard > Rank Math and enable the Schema (Structured Data) module.
+To enable Schema Templates, at first, head over to WordPress Dashboard > Rank Math > Dashboard > Modules and then enable the Schema (Structured Data) module.

-Once you’ve enabled the Schema module, Schema Templates will be available under your Rank Math menu inside your WordPress dashboard.
+Once you’ve enabled the Schema module, Schema Templates will be now available under the Rank Math menu inside your WordPress dashboard.

 2 Why Do You Need to Use Schema Templates?